toliaqat/xenon-wiki/QueryTaskService.md

 is set and QuerySpecification#timeSnapshotBoundaryMicros is set to `t1 + ∆` the response will include only version `1` of the document.

-## OData filter queries
+## OData queries

-The document index can also be queried using a subset of the [OData](http://www.odata.org/documentation/odata-version-2-0/uri-conventions/#4.5) `$filter` specification.
+The document index can also be queried using a subset of the [OData](http://www.odata.org/documentation/odata-version-2-0/uri-conventions/#4.5) specification.
 This is to aid in querying interactively without the use of tools like `xenonc` to form `querySpec` documents.

-To use OData `$filter` based queries, issue a `GET` on `/core/odata-queries?$filter(...)` with the appropriate filter parameters.
+To use OData `$select` and `$filter` based queries, issue a `GET` on `/core/odata-queries` with the appropriate OData query parameters.
 This will result in a direct query task with equivalent an `querySpec`.
 The `DIRECT` query has the `EXPAND` option so results will be embedded in the results.

+#### OData select

+The OData `$select` syntax is: `$select=<comma-separated-fieldname-list>`.
+Use of the `$select` query parameter will cause only the selected fields to be returned in the expanded results, rather than the default of the full document contents.

 #### OData filter verbs

 The `odata-queries` service supports only a subset of the OData URI specification.
-The following are the only currently supported query verbs.
+The following are the only currently supported `$filter` query verbs.

 | Operator | Description | Example |
 | -------- | ------------| ------- |